Cardinal Grand Cross: Four Corners of Initiation

 Does a Cardinal Grand Cross mean I will always be overwhelmed?

-Not if the native adopts the rotation strategy.
-Natives who try to run all four fronts at full intensity usually burn out by their mid-thirties.
-Natives who rotate attention through the four domains (usually on timescales of months to years, not days) typically produce unusually substantial results across all four over a full lifetime.
+Not necessarily.
+Rotation is the practical strategy.
+People who try to run all four fronts at full intensity may burn out or lose focus; people who rotate attention through the four domains, usually on timescales of months to years, can make the pattern more manageable.
 The pattern is demanding but not defeating.

 Is it common to have outer planets in a Cardinal Grand Cross?